pouyabey/md-102-endpoint-administrator-notes/README.md

 ### I  started to study for md-102 certification exam yesterday.
 I will keep updating this readme file as long as I'm preparing for exam.
 ### The PowerShell repository I made yesterday is also useful for md-102 exam.
-### Should you have any question, feel free to contact me pouya.ecn@gmail.com
+### Should you have any questions, feel free to contact me pouya.ecn@gmail.com

 ---